anshuldante/ai-ds-ml-Theory/data-science-foundations-fundamentals-6/readme.md

   * Comments and notes

 * **Further problems with somewhat clean data:**
-  * Meaning of Values and variables
+  * Meanings of values and variables
   * Missing values
   * Misspelled text
   * Numbers as text